elbobo/aframe-gltf-morph-component/README.md

 If you have a model and are not sure if there are morphTargets available, or don't know what they're called.
 I recommend using [Don McCurdy's GLTF viewer](https://gltf-viewer.donmccurdy.com/) where you can see the available morphTargets and adjust them.

-I only know how to use Blender where morphTargets are produced by exporting a model with Key Shapes.
-I'm afraid I don't know if exports are the same from other packages or whether you could target the morphTargets from other model types.
+I only know how to use Blender where morphTargets are produced by exporting a model with `shape keys`.
+I'm afraid I don't know if exports are the same from other packages or whether you could target the morphTargets from other model file types.

-There are many tutorials on both Blender and creating shape keys online but [here is a good place to start](https://www.youtube.com/watch?v=n0VspDUOErE) for all basic types of animation in Blender, specific discussion of Key shapes [starts here](https://youtu.be/n0VspDUOErE?t=737)
+There are many tutorials on both Blender and creating `shape keys` online but [here is a good place to start](https://www.youtube.com/watch?v=n0VspDUOErE) for all basic types of animation in Blender, specific discussion of Key shapes [starts here](https://youtu.be/n0VspDUOErE?t=737).

+Feedback welcome as ever.